SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Semantic/when_switch.rst

      2 -> (io.src0 ^ io.src1),
      3 -> (io.src0)
    )

+``muxList(...)`` and ``muxListDc(...)`` are alternatives bitwise selectors that take a sequence of tuples or mappings as input.

+``muxList`` can be used as a direct replacement for ``mux``, providing a easier to use interface in code that generates the cases.
+It has the same checking behavior as ``mux`` does, requiring full coverage and prohibiting listing a default if it is not needed.

-Alternatively, if the uncovered values are not important, they can be left unassigned by using ``muxListDc``
+``muxtListDc`` can be used if the uncovered values are not important, they can be left unassigned by using ``muxListDc``.

-``muxLists(...)`` is another bitwise selection which takes a sequence of tuples as input.
+This will add a default case if needed.
+This default case will generate X's during the simulation if ever encountered.
+``muxListDc(...)`` is often a good alternative in generic code.

 Below is an example of dividing a ``Bits`` of 128 bits into 32 bits:

 .. image:: /asset/picture/MuxList.png
    :align: center